redhat-cop/cloud.azure_ops/README.md

 ### Playbooks
 Name | Description
 --- | ---
-cloud.azure_roles.webapp_demo|A playbook to create a webapp on Azure.
+cloud.azure_roles.webapp|A playbook to create a webapp on Azure.
 <!--end collection content-->

 ## Installation and Usage